open-mmlab/mmagic/docs/en/migration/eval_test.md

 # Migration of Evaluation and Testing Settings

-We update evaluation settings in MMEdit 1.x.
+We update evaluation settings in MMEdit main.
 Important modifications are as following.

 - The evaluation field is split to `val_evaluator` and `test_evaluator`.
 The `interval` is moved to `train_cfg.val_interval`.
 - The metrics to evaluation are moved from `test_cfg` to `val_evaluator` and `test_evaluator`.